 Your subscribers are under-provisioned (you need more threads or machines).

-Each message takes longer to process than the message acknowledgement deadline.
-Google Cloud Client Libraries generally extend the deadline for individual messages up to a configurable maximum.
+Each message takes longer to process than the message acknowledgment deadline.
+Cloud Client Libraries generally extend the deadline for individual messages up to a configurable maximum.
 However, a maximum extension deadline is also in effect for the libraries.

 Some messages consistently crash the client.

-It can be useful to measure the rate at which subscribers miss the ack deadline.
+You can measure the rate at which subscribers miss the ack deadline.
 The specific metric depends on the subscription type:

 Pull and StreamingPull: